-The Gravity Blanket features a machine-washable micro-plush duvet cover and an inner weighted piece filled with glass beads that’s hand-wash only.
+The Gravity Blanket features a machine-washable micro-plush duvet cover and an inner weighted piece filled with glass beads that can be hand-washed only.
 The inner weighted blanket also has gridded stitching to ensure the beads are uniformly distributed and don’t shift as you move around, according to the brand.
-The Gravity Blanket is offered in three sizes — 15, 20 and 35 pounds — and three different colors: Grey, Navy and White.
+The Gravity Blanket is offered in three sizes — 15, 20 and 35 pounds — and three colors: Grey, Navy and White.

 For a kid-friendly option, this 5-pound weighted blanket from Harkla comes with an inner weighted layer and a removable fleece duvet cover that the brand says can be machine-washed in cold water and put in the dryer at a low setting.
 Harkla also offers a 7-pound, 10-pound and 15-pound version of the blanket for older kids and adults, and it comes in three colors: blue, purple and grey.

-This YnM Weighted Blanket is another option that doesn’t come with a cover, but the brand does sell a variety of covers separately, including a cotton cover and cooling cover.
-YnM says the blanket is both machine-washable and dryer-safe, but it recommends washing the duvet cover rather than the inner blanket because frequent washing could damage it.
-It’s offered in an array of sizes — ranging from 7 pounds to 30 pounds — and multiple color options.
+This YnM Weighted Blanket is another option that doesn’t come with a cover, but the brand does sell some separately, including a cotton cover and cooling cover.
+YnM says the blanket is both machine-washable and dryer-safe, but it recommends washing the duvet cover rather than the inner blanket since frequent washing can cause wear and tear.
+It’s offered in an array of sizes ranging from 7 pounds to 30 pounds and in multiple colors.

 What are the benefits of weighted blankets?

 The weighted blanket is predominantly based on the idea of deep pressure stimulation, which uses gentle pressure to help induce a feeling of calm by increasing the mood-boosting hormone serotonin and the sleep hormone melatonin.
 While experts told us the data behind the effectiveness of weighted blankets is sparse, some small and more individualized studies have shown they can reduce insomnia in certain patients, and other studies show they can serve as a therapeutic tool to decrease anxiety because the deep pressure is thought to reduce the stress hormone cortisol.